A Dynamic Penalty Function Approach for Constraints-Handling in Reinforcement Learning: Introduction

-The agent gets a certain reward (or penalty) for each state visited and the summation of the discounted (with a discount factor of $\gamma \in [0,1]$) rewards from current state to the terminal state ($\sum_{k=t}^T\gamma^{k-t}r(x(k))$) is the value of the state.
-The value function, $V(x)$, is the function that maps the state to the expectation of the return value, which implies the long-term \textit{"value"} of the state, and Q-function, $Q(x,a)$, is the expectation return value of an state and action pair.
+The agent gets a certain reward (or penalty) for each state visited and the summation of the discounted rewards (with a discount factor of $\gamma \in [0,1]$) from current state to the terminal state ($\sum_{k=t}^T\gamma^{k-t}r(x(k))$) is the value of the state.
+The value function, $V(x)$, is the function that maps the state to the expectation of the return value, which implies the long-term \textit{"value"} of the state, and Q-function $Q(x,a)$, is the expected return value of an state and action pair.
 In the MDP formulation, the action limits of \eqref{Eq:input_bound} can always be satisfied by considering only the feasible actions.
-Meanwhile, the state bounds of \eqref{Eq:state_bound} and state/input constraints \eqref{Eq:inequality_const} cannot be asked to be satisfied in a strict sense as this may cause infeasibilies.
-Hence, they are instead considered as soft constraints, of which violations are penalized with terms added to the reward function along with the original objective function \eqref{Eq:Objective}.
+Meanwhile, the state bounds of \eqref{Eq:state_bound} and state/input constraints \eqref{Eq:inequality_const} cannot generally be satisfied in a strict sense as they may become infeasible.
+To address this problem, policy gradient RL methods for constrained MDP have been proposed based on a trust region policy optimization algorithm (\cite{achiam2017constrainedpolicyopt, petsagkourakis2020constrained} and a Lyapunov-based approach (\cite{chow2019lyapunov}).
+However, these methods are only applicable within the policy gradient algorithms.
+Hence, we instead focus on the penalty approach, where violations are penalized with terms added to the reward function along with the original objective function \eqref{Eq:Objective}.
+This approach is more general as it can be applied to not only policy-based methods, but also other value-based RL methods.